sk2282/ECE3400_Team8/ethics.md

 ##### Living with Family
 ###### *Possible Outcomes*
-* The family might not know how exactly to handle the needs of the elderly or how to care properly for them
+* The family might not know how exactly to handle the needs of the elderly or how to care properly for them which can lead to inadequate care.
+A report shows that almost three quarters of family caregivers did not go to the doctor as often as they were suppose to.
+* Stress on the family member providing care can have a negative impact on their own health and lead to a greater potential of illness.
+A study shows that 23% of family caregivers caring for loved ones for 5 years or more report their own health as either fair or poor.
+Additionally, stress of caregiving for a person with dementia can affect a person's immune system for up to three years after caregiving ends.
+[Source](http://caregiveraction.org/resources/caregiver-statistics#Impact%20on%20Family%20Caregiver's%20Health)
 ###### *Short-term and Long-term Consequences*
 * Distance/tension created between family members
 * Added stress
 * Family members take on more than a financial burden because they have to sacrifice significant time to provide care
 ###### *Should consider the relative value of an outcome to different stakeHolders*
 * People might start happier in this situation but final result would not be good